-If a channel is selected frequently, move it to the top of channel list to make it easier to access.
+If a channel is selected frequently, move it to the top of channel list for convenient access.
 If not selected frequently, move it to the bottom of the channel list.

 - 1. In the left navigation menu, select Channel Setup. - 2.
 In the left pane, select a channel. - 3.
-To move the channel up or down the list, select $\bigcirc$ or $\bigcirc$ .
+To move the channel up or down the list, select \bigcirc or \bigcirc .